inspec/inspec-aws/docs/resources/aws_ec2_traffic_mirror_sessions.md

 ## Syntax

-An `aws_ec2_traffic_mirror_sessions` resource block declares the tests for a all the  AWS Traffic Mirror Sessions
+An `aws_ec2_traffic_mirror_sessions` resource block declares the tests for all the  AWS Traffic Mirror Sessions.

 describe aws_ec2_traffic_mirror_sessions do
   it { should exist }